 By signing and dating this Agreement, I am indicating that I have read, understand, and will comply with all elements of this Mandatory Arbitration Policy and Agreement.
-DO NOT SIGN UNTIL YOU HAVE READ THIS AGREEMENT.
+DO NOT SIGN UNTIL THE EMPLOYEE HAVE READ THIS AGREEMENT.

-Appendix G INTERNAL COMPLAINT REVIEW
+APPENDIX G INTERNAL COMPLAINT REVIEW

-The purpose of the "Internal Complaint Review Policy" is to afford all employees of the Organization the opportunity to seek internal resolution of their work-related concerns.
+The purpose of the "Internal Complaint Review Policy" is to afford all employees of the organization the opportunity to seek internal resolution of their work-related concerns.
 All employees have free access to the Principal or the Corporate General Counsel at the Corporate Administration Office to express their work-related concerns.

-Specific complaints of unlawful harassment, discrimination, and retaliation are addressed under the Organization's "Policy Prohibiting Unlawful Harassment, Discrimination, and Retaliation."
+Specific complaints of harassment, discrimination, and retaliation are addressed under the organization's "Policy Prohibiting Harassment, Discrimination, and Retaliation."